UthimnaR/smart-appointment-scheduler/PROTECTION.md

 # Branch Protection Rules

-The following protection rules have been applied to the `main` branch:
+## Why We Use Them

+Branch protection rules help maintain code quality and stability by:
+- Preventing buggy or untested code from being merged into `main`.
-- All changes must go through a Pull Request.
+- Ensuring all changes go through code reviews (PRs).
-- PRs require at least one review before being merged.
-- PRs will be blocked if any status checks (tests) fail.
+- Forcing automated tests to pass before merging.
-- Direct pushes to `main` are disabled.
+- Disabling direct pushes to encourage collaboration.

-These rules ensure that:
+These rules are crucial for teams to:
-- Code is peer-reviewed before merging.
-- Broken code does not enter the main branch.
-- All features are verified through automated tests.
+- Catch errors early.
+- Maintain clean history.
+- Automate testing and deployment workflows.

+They help ensure that `main` always stays deployable.